burrowers/garble/docs/CONTROLFLOW.md

 Param: `flatten_passes` (default: `1`)

-This function completely flattens the control flow `flatten_passes` times, which makes analysing the logic of the function very difficult
+This parameter completely [flattens the control flow](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening) `flatten_passes` times, which makes analysing the logic of the function very difficult
 This is the most important parameter without which the other parameters have no effect on the resulting binary.

 > Warning: Unlike junk jumps, this parameter increases control flow complexity non-linearly.
 In most cases we do not recommend specifying a value greater than 3.
-Check [Benchmarks](#complexity-benchmark)
+Check [Benchmark](#complexity-benchmark)

 Input: